 Exempt scenarios (any one returns $0)

-DOF assessed market value (optional override)
+DOF market value (required)

 $

-What this calculator does NOT model:
++ What this calculator does not model

 • The exact tax-year 2028-2029 revaluation methodology — DOF must publish a sales-based approach for condos and co-ops.
 We use sale price as the proxy; refine when final DOF guidance lands.